ansible/ansible.github.com/rst/playbooks2.rst

 Advanced Playbooks
 ==================

+..
+There's a lot of YAML examples on this page.
+Set 'yaml' as the
+.. default pygments parser.
+.. highlight:: yaml

 Here are some advanced features of the playbooks language.
 Using all of these features are not neccessary, but many of them will prove useful.
 If a feature doesn't seem immediately relevant, feel free to